bids-apps/rsHRF/README.md

 Python Package and BIDS-app
 -------------
-A BIDS-App has been made for easy reproducible analysis.
-It's documentation can be accessed at:
+A BIDS-App has been made for easy and reproducible analysis.
+Its documentation can be accessed at:

 http://bids-apps.neuroimaging.io/rsHRF/